ubcgif/dcip2d/content/runningtheprograms.rst

    adjust the target misfit to a higher value.
 Also an investigation as to which data are most poorly fit can be informative.
 It may be that the assigned standard deviations to specific data are unrealistically small.
-The program restarts using the information in and .
+The program restarts using the information in dcinv2d.out and dcinv2d.con.

--  The value at which the program reproduced the data.
+-  *CHIFACT* The value at which the program reproduced the data.
 The choices after this keyword are:

-   #. where the program will start with 1e-3 initially and then when the
+   #. *DEFAULT* where the program will start with 1e-3 initially and then when the
       misfit stop decreasing, the chi factor will be changed by 10%

-   #. the value to set the chi factor (1 is when the data misfit equals
+   #. *constant* the value to set the chi factor (1 is when the data misfit equals
-      the number of data), or if a value is not there, but is given, the program will stop when the data misfit reaches the number of data
+      the number of data), or if a value is not there, but *CHIFACT* is given, the program will stop when the data misfit reaches the number of data

--  The choices after this keyword are:
+-  *TOPO* The choices after this keyword are:

-   #. followed by the name of the topography file
+   #. *FILE* followed by the name of the topography file

-   #. for flat topography at an elevation of 0.
+   #. *DEFAULT* for flat topography at an elevation of 0.

--  The choices for the initial model are:
+-  *INIT_MOD* The choices for the initial model are:

-   #. name of the initial conductivity file
+   #. *FILE filename* name of the initial conductivity file

-   #. the value for the initial conductivity throughout the mesh
+   #. *VALUE constant* the value for the initial conductivity throughout the mesh

-   #. for the initial model to be set to the reference model.
+   #. *DEFAULT* for the initial model to be set to the reference model.

--  The choices for the reference model are:
+-  *REF_MOD* The choices for the reference model are:

-   #. name of the reference conductivity file
+   #. *FILE filename* name of the reference conductivity file

-   #. the value for the reference conductivity throughout the mesh
+   #. *VALUE constant* the value for the reference conductivity throughout the mesh

-   #. the reference model is equal to the best fitting half-space model.
+   #. *DEFAULT* the reference model is equal to the best fitting half-space model.

--  is followed by 3 constants: .
+-  *WAVE* is followed by 3 constants: *w_min*, *w_max* and *N*.
 These are the wave numbers used in the cosine transform.
 There will be wave values, log spaced from to in time.
-The default values (if is not given) is , , and .
+The default values (if *WAVE* is not given) is *w_min = 2.5e-4, w max = 1.0*, and *N= 13*.

--  The choices after this keyword are:
+-  *ALPHA* The choices after this keyword are:

-   #. where the program will set :math:`\alpha_s` =
+   #. *DEFAULT* where the program will set :math:`\alpha_s` =
       0.001\*(90\ :math:`/`\ max electrode separation)\ :math:`^2` and :math:`\alpha_x = \alpha_z = 1`.

-   #. the user gives the coefficients for the each model component for
+   #. *VALUE a_s a_y a_z* the user gives the coefficients for the each model component for
-      the model objective function from equation [eq:intMOF]:
+      the model objective function from equation :eq:`intMOF`:
       :math:`\alpha_s` is the smallest model component, :math:`\alpha_x` is along line smoothness, and :math:`\alpha_z` is vertical smoothness.

-   #. the user gives the length scales and the smallest model component
+   #. *LENGTH L_x L_z* the user gives the length scales and the smallest model component
       is calculated accordingly.
 The conversion from :math:`\alpha`\ ’s to length scales can be done by:

       .. math:: L_x = \sqrt{\frac{\alpha_x}{\alpha_s}} ; ~L_z = \sqrt{\frac{\alpha_z}{\alpha_s}}

       where length scales are defined in meters.
 When user-defined, it is preferable to have length scales exceed the corresponding cell dimensions.

--  The weighting for the model objective function allows for three
+-  *WEIGHT* The weighting for the model objective function allows for three
    options:

-   #.
-No weighting is supplied (all values of weights are 1)
+   #. *DEFAULT* No weighting is supplied (all values of weights are 1)

-   #.
-The weighting is supplied as a file with all the weights in one
+   #. *FILE filename* The weighting is supplied as a file with all the weights in one
       file

-   #.
-The weighting is supplied as three separate files with the weight
+   #. *FILES fileS fileX fileZ* The weighting is supplied as three separate weight files with
-      for the smallest model component in , the :math:`x-`\ component written in file and the :math:`z-`\ component written in .
+      the weight for the smallest model component in fileS, the x-component written in file fileX and the z-component written in fileZ.

--  There are two choices:
+-  *STORE ALL MODELS* There are two choices:

-   #.
-Write all models and predicted data to disk.
-Each iteration will
+   #. *TRUE* Write all models and predicted data to disk.
+Each iteration will have dcinv2d_xx.con
-      have and files where is the iteration (e.g., 01 for the first iteration)
+      and dcinv2d_xx.pre files where xx is the iteration (e.g., 01 for the first iteration)

-   #.
-Only the final model and predicted data file are written.
+   #. *FALSE* Only the final model and predicted data file are written.
 These
-      files are named and for the conductivity and predicted data, respectively.
+      files are named dcinv2d.con and dcinv2d.pre for the conductivity and predicted data, respectively.

--  This specifies the way the system is solved:
+-  INVMODE This specifies the way the system is solved:

-   #.
-Solve the system using a subspace method with basis vectors.
+   #. *SVD* Solve the system using a subspace method with basis vectors.
 This
       is the solution methodology of the original code and the default if not given.

-   #.
-Solve the system using a subspace method with conjugate gradients
+   #. *CG* Solve the system using a subspace method with conjugate gradients
       (CG).
 This allows additional constraints (i.e., Huber and Ekblom norms) to be incorporated into the code.

--  is used when the inversion mode is .
+-  *CG_PARAMS* is used when the inversion mode is .
 The keyword is followed by two
-   constants: specifying the maximum number of iterations (default is 10), and specifying the solution’s accuracy (default is 0.01)
+   constants: *maxit* specifying the maximum number of iterations (default is 10), and *tol* specifying the solution’s accuracy (default is 0.01)

--  The Huber norm is used when evaluating the data misfit.
-A constant follows this keyword and this option is only available when using the inversion mode option.
+-  *HUBER* The Huber norm is used when evaluating the data misfit.
+A constant follows this keyword and this option is only available when using the CG inversion mode option.
 The default value is 1e100.
-The constant is from equation [eq:Huber\_phid].
+The constant *c* is from equation :eq:`Huber\_phid`.

--  Use the Ekblom norm.
-Six (6) values should follow this keyword: representing the constants found in equation [eq:ekblom].
+-  *EKBLOM* Use the Ekblom norm.
+Six (6) values should follow this keyword:
+   :math:`\rho_s; \rho_x; \rho_z; \varepsilon_s; \varepsilon_x; \varepsilon_z` representing the constants found in equation :eq:ekblom`.

--  followed by the file name of the active cell file.
+-  *ACTIVE_CELLS* followed by the file name of the active cell file.

--  This option is used to decide if the reference model should be in the spatial terms of the model objective function (equation [eq:intMOF]).
+-  *USE_MREF* This option is used to decide if the reference model should be in the spatial terms of the model objective function (equation [eq:intMOF]).
-   There are two options: to include the reference model in the spatial terms or to have the reference model only in the smallest model component.
+   There are two options: *TRUE* to include the reference model in the spatial terms or *FALSE* to have the reference model only in the smallest model component.

--  The bounds options are:
+-  *BOUNDS* The bounds options are:

-   #.
-Do not include bounds in the inversion
+   #. *NONE* Do not include bounds in the inversion

-   #.
-Give a constant global lower bound of and upper bound of .
+   #. *VALUE lwr upr* Give a constant global lower bound of *lwr* and upper bound of *upr*.

-   #.
-The lower bound is given in a file and is in the format.
+   #. *FILE_L fileName* The lower bound is given in a file and is in the *model* format.

-   #.
-The upper bound is given in a file and is in the format.
+   #. *FILE_U fileName* The upper bound is given in a file and is in the *model* format.

 Example of dcinv2d.inp
 ~~~~~~~~~~~~~~~~~~~~~~

-Below is an example of the input file .
+Below is an example of the input file *dcinv2d.inp*.
 The code will create a mesh with
 4 cell between electrode locations and the aspect ratio of the size top
 cells set to 2.
 This means the reference and initial models will not be
 given in a file, but rather set to 0.001 S/m.
 The length scales will be